adaapp/testing-dec2021-team1/README.md

 We will be coding using React.
 Initially, we had to take some time away to research and develop our understanding.
 We chose to use React because
 <br>

-We will, also be creating issues on GitHub around tasks we need to complete or areas we need approval or help on.
+As well, we will be creating issues on GitHub around tasks we need to complete or areas we need approval or help on.
 Some of our issues consisted of

 ## Testing